bytedance/tar-wasm/README.md

 # @bytedance/tar-wasm

-A faster\* experimental wasm-based tar implementation for browsers.
+A faster\* experimental wasm-based tar implementation for browsers and Node.js.

 \*50-160x faster, see benchmarks below.